smart-edge-open/specs/doc/openness_baiducloud.md

   OpenNESS NTS will send/receive data traffic to/from the apps according to traffic routing configuration.

 - OpenEdge can play as two types of Apps
-  - Producer: provides a service to other apps on the Edge Platform (need control path between OpenEdge and OpenNESS for Mp1 interaction).
+  - Producer: provides a service to other apps on the Edge Platform (need control path between OpenEdge and OpenNESS for EAA interaction).
   - Consumer: consumes end user traffic and optionally can get services from producer apps on the same edge platform.
 (If need to get services from other edge apps, it need to use control path to authenticate and register with OpenNESS).
   - NOTE: in the application note, OpenEdge is treated as pure consumer application and need not get service from other edge apps.
 So in the integration architecture diagram, there is not control path.